 - 40 of the highest quality blues guitar online course lessons at an unbelievable price.

 - 30 Days money-back guarantee you’ve got 30 days to test the quality of the lessons: If you don’t think, they are quality, or you don’t learn or improve, ask for a full refund.

 - Jim Bruce brings forty years + experience to the table, there are few coaches who can offer that expertise to their students.

 - Stream the video lessons to any web-connected device and get lifetime access.

 - The combined lessons cover over 750 minutes of high-quality tuition.

 Tablature PDF files to complement the course.

-- You’ll need some experience of playing acoustic guitar.
+- You’ll need some experience of playing acoustic guitar, not for the beginner.